 What Researchers Did

-Researchers conducted a randomized controlled trial involving 79 diabetic patients with acute intracerebral hemorrhage to compare early hyperbaric oxygen therapy with normobaric oxygen therapy.
+Researchers conducted a randomised controlled trial involving 79 diabetic patients with acute intracerebral hemorrhage to compare early hyperbaric oxygen therapy with normobaric oxygen therapy.

 What They Found